WHAT IS THE RELATIONSHIP BETWEEN HEADACHES AND NECK PAIN?

 Approximately 78 percent of all headaches are classified as tension-type headache.
 The pain is typically generalized all over the head.
 There appears to be a slightly higher incidence of this type of headache among women.
 There are two types of tension-type headache: those that occur on an episodic basis and those that occur daily or almost daily.
 If chronic, this type of headache should be promptly treated to avoid developing an addiction to pain relieving drugs.
 The daily headache is often accompanied by depression, or other emotional problems, and sleep disturbances.

 What is the difference between what I do in my clinic and what others are doing in theirs?
-Just watch a few of our VIDEO TESTIMONIALS on neck pain and chronic headaches to find out.
-The thing that you'll notice after watching just a few of these is that many of our patients have had their pain for years ---- OR EVEN DECADES, and tried just about everything there is to try, including lots and lots of CHIROPRACTIC ADJUSTMENTS, before coming here.
+Just watch a few of our VIDEO TESTIMONIALS on neck pain and chronic headaches to find out --- especially THESE FEW.
+The thing that you'll notice after watching just a few of these is that many of our patients have had their pain for years ---- or not uncommonly, EVEN DECADES --- and tried just about everything there is to try, including lots and lots of CHIROPRACTIC ADJUSTMENTS, before coming here.
 Don't get me wrong, adjustments can be an extremely effective weapon against all sorts of headaches ---- as long as there is no SCAR TISSUE present.
 However, if a person has FASCIAL ADHESIONS or FIBROTIC TISSUE of any kind, all bets are off as to how effective an adjustment will be or how long it will last (HERE).

 Like I tell all my patients with chronic neck pain and headaches; try one treatment and see if it makes a difference.
-There is no way I can know whether in advance if what I do will help.
-But one treatment is either going to make a huge difference for you, or it will do nothing at all.
+One treatment is either going to make a huge difference for you, or it will do nothing at all.
 One treatment and you'll know.
-Sounds reasonable to me?
+Who else makes this kind of claim other than the ELDER STECCO?
 Call Cheryl at (417) 934-6337 to make an appointment today.
 You've got nothing to lose but the pain!
 If you are one of those people who was cursed with Migraine Headaches, make sure to read THIS very short post.
+And for those of you whose headaches are tangled up with one or more chronic illness, be sure to read THIS POST.